Neuffexx/DisplayKeys-IS/CONTRIBUTING.md

 ## Suggest new functionalities / features
 To make any kind of suggestions please open a [new issue](https://github.com/Neuffexx/DisplayKeys-IS/issues/new) with the `suggestion` label, detailing what it is you think should be added, why, and how it should work.
 Please be descriptive but keep it digestible, and preferably (if applicable) add some visual example to make it easier to understand. (ie. if its a UI change/addition)
 If any further information is needed it will be requested within this issue.
+Alternatively if you have an idea but its not quite ready yet and want to discuss it you can post about it in the [Community section](https://github.com/Neuffexx/DisplayKeys-IS/discussions).

 ## Discussing the current state of the code
 Honestly, this is probably just developer to developer talk, and has no need to be dumped anywhere in the project unless it escalates into a new issue that needs to be worked on.